Student Disability Accommodation Policy and Procedure

 Student Accessibility Services will consider the request and the information (documentation) provided by the student, consult with faculty and/or other university officials or committees as needed, and determine whether and what accommodation(s) to approve.
 (See Section III for a definition of accommodation.)
-The Director also may seek advice or recommendations from the Medical Review Committee in considering an accommodation request.
+The Director, or designee, also may seek advice or recommendations/guidance from the ADA/Rehabilitation Act Coordinator and/or the Medical Review Committee in considering an accommodation request.

 Student Accessibility Services will identify a list of approved accommodations in accordance with the manifestations of the disability, a copy of which will be shared with the student.
 For academic accommodations, Student Accessibility Services will prepare individual letters for each professor or for the appropriate school official summarizing the approved accommodations relevant to his/her course.
 Students are responsible for communicating with faculty members regarding their desired accommodations; students who need assistance with such communication due to their disability should speak with Student Accessibility Services staff.
 Faculty and other university officials are then required to provide reasonable accommodation(s) in accordance with the Student Accessibility Services’ letter(s) as requested by the student.
 If a student encounters any problems with the implementation of an accommodation, the student should contact Student Accessibility Services.

 Disability and the Foreign Language Requirement